stephenajulu/julzinsight.co/content/_index.md

         content: >-
   - type: cta_section
     section_id: cta
-    title: Read to evict the landlords?
+    title: Ready to evict the landlords?
     content: >-
       The era of rented infrastructure is over.
     actions: